rjanapa/rjanapa/SAP_HANA-Azure.md

 You could have one subnet named Subnet A in the virtual network to host your Web servers and another subnet to host the Database servers.

-<b>When you create a virtual machine in a virtual network, the virtual machine gets a Private IP address from the address space of the subnet is it launched in.</b><br>
+When you create a virtual machine in a virtual network, the virtual machine gets a Private IP address from the address space of the subnet is it launched in.

 <b>Network Security Groups (NSG)</b><br>